 All of those experiences made long boring driving trips fun.
 It took two days of driving time to reach the grandparents’ homes.
 My siblings and I didn’t realize how much our parents were teaching us along the way.
 Even though we went to public school, we were partially homeschooled–so to speak.

-Besides using a United States map, an excellent way to memorize the names of the states is with CDs.
-One that comes to is the States and Capital Songs Kit from Audio Memory.
+Besides using a United States map, an excellent way to memorize the names of the states is to study all 50 states.

 Oh!
 Don’t forget to point out the wildlife along the roadside, particularly the kangaroos!
 If we were too quiet in the back, my father would tell us he thought he saw a kangaroo.
 No, we weren’t in Australia.
 He was stationed there in World War II and loved kangaroos and koala bears.
 It was a family joke.